vince-from-nice/osmaxil/README.md

 It is designed as an expandable program with different plugins which can handle different types of OSM elements.

-There's 3 types of plugins:
+There's 4 types of plugins:
+* __updater__ : the plugin add or update tag(s) to existing OSM elements, the process is driven by imports
-* __updater__ : the plugin add or update tag(s) to existing OSM elements
+* __enhancer__ : the plugin add or update tag(s) to existing OSM elements, the process is driven by existing elements
 * __maker__ : the plugin modifies or deletes existing OSM elements and create new ones, the process is driven by imports
-* __remaker__ : the plugin modifies or deletes existing OSM elements and create new ones, the process is driven by existing elements
+* __remaker__ : the plugin modifies or deletes existing OSM elements and create new ones, the process is driven by imports but new elements are added only in replacement of existing elements.

 For now available plugins are focused on buildings and trees:
+* _ParisBuildingEnhancer_ : its data source is OpenData portal of Nice Cote d'Azur (http://opendata.nicecotedazur.org) it's currently under development.
 * _ParisBuildingRemaker_ : its data source is OpenData portal of Paris (http://opendata.paris.fr).
-It aims to provide a better building shape cutting (352k elements instead of 86k currently), it's currently under development.
+It aims to provide a better building shape cutting (352k elements instead of 86k currently), it has been aborted but it should be restarted in the future.
 * _ParisBuildingUpdater_ : its data source is OpenData portal of Paris (http://opendata.paris.fr).
 It has already been applied on the live server on April 2015: 49k parisian buildings has been updated with their building:levels tag.
 More information are available on [the Wiki page](http://wiki.openstreetmap.org/wiki/Paris,_France/Buildings_Heights_Import) dedicated to the import.
 * _PssBuildingUpdater_ : its data source is the database of the PSS association (http://www.pss-archi.eu).
 It contains informations (including height and floors) about 47k buildings all over France but it cannot be applied for now because the PSS association publishes their database under the CC-BY-ND-NC licence wich is incompatible with the ODbL licence.
 It could be changed in the future (I hope).
 * _NiceTreeMaker_ : its data source is the OpenData portal of Nice Cote d'Azur (http://opendata.nicecotedazur.org/site/).
 It has already been applied on the live server on August 2015: 29411 new trees has been added and 835 existing trees has been updated.
 More information are available on [the Wiki page](https://wiki.openstreetmap.org/wiki/Nice,_France/Trees_Import) dedicated to the import.